alyssawing/Sliding-Block-Puzzle-CSC384/README.md

 This board is an example starting configuration; this is the most classic configuration of Hua Rong Dao.

+## How to Use

 The pieces can be moved so long as they are not rotated and there are no other pieces in the way.
 Upon running either A* or DFS, the step-by-step solutions to the goal state will be written into the output file.
 * hrd.py is the python file to run, containing all of the A* and DFS algorithms and helper functions.
 * test_hrd.txt is a sample input file containing the initial (given) state of the board.
 * astar_sol.txt contains the step-by-step optimal solution to the goal state.
 * dfs_sol.txt contains the dfs solution to the goal state, which is not guaranteed to be optimal.

+To run using the given files, ensure that they are in the same folder.
+Input the desired initial board state into test_hrd.txt, ensuring that there are the correct number of pieces in the correct format.
+In terminal, run either the A* or the DFS algorithm:

+    python3 hrd.py --inputfile test_hrd.txt --algo astar --outputfile astar_sol.txt
+    python3 hrd.py --inputfile test_hrd.txt --algo dfs --outputfile dfs_sol.txt

+The solution steps will be written to the output file.

 ### Notes
 This was a project for CSC384, Introduction to Artifical Intelligence (Winter 2023).